The Splitting Defense Mechanism - How It Can Damage Your Relationships Without You Knowing

 - Intense mood swings and constant emotional fluctuations in a relationship

 - The tendency to idealize a partner, especially in the beginning of a relationship, then condemn them as time progresses

 - Pushing toward people and then pulling away

 - Searching for perfection in a relationship

 - The belief that you are right and everyone else is wrong

 Ways to Overcome the Splitting Defense Mechanism

 - Become aware of your behaviors and triggers.
 One of the most important steps to dismantling the splitting defense mechanism is self-awareness.
 Realizing that you are guilty of splitting, whether a little or a lot, and taking note of when you feel most triggered to split is a first step to growth.

-- Respond, don't react.
+- Respond, avoid reacting.
 Becoming mindful of how you react in certain situations will help you respond thoughtfully rather than irrationally.
 Taking deep breaths, distracting yourself, or removing yourself from a situation are emotionally healthy ways to regulate your emotions.

 - Remember that people are multi-faceted.
 When you are tempted to judge someone, remind yourself of all the positive, negative, and neutral aspects of that person.
 When you think of them as being "bad," remind yourself of all the good things they do, and vice versa.
 Empathize and look beyond people's actions into their motives.
 Avoid taking people's actions personally.